thomasrawiel/vhs-col/Documentation/Configuration/CTypes.rst

     If true, the extension will automatically create the necessary TSConfig to register your content element in the new element wizard

-    .. versionchanged:: 13
+    .. versionchanged:: TYPO3 13

-        All new content elements are automatically registered into the new element wizard.
+       **The default value is true.**
-        Since the default value is false, you still need to explicitly set this to true
+       If explicitly set to *false*, the extension will create the necessary TSConfig to remove your content element from the new element wizard.

     .. hint::
         relevant configuration options: